 It's no surprise that travel addiction is spreading like a virus.
 The problem is more common amongst millennials, thanks to social media enthusiasts wanting to post a hundred stories on their trip to literally any place on Earth.

 Symptoms & ComplicationsIt always starts with an unwinding excursion and a memorable experience.
 But before you know it, you've also got few or more of these symptoms:

 1. You feel depressed after coming back home from every trip.
-For the first few days, it is okay to take some time to start living a normal life but it's troublesome if the problem continues for a longer period of time.
+For the first few days, it is okay to take some time to start living a normal life, but it's troublesome if the problem continues for a longer period.

 2. You have already planned your next trip on your current trip.

 3. You only spend (or overspend) your money on travelling.

 4. You always think about travelling.

 5. Your favourite film genre is travel documentaries.

 6. You love reading books, blogs, content related to travel.

 7. You don't like working and only want to get away from your 9 to 5 job.